 Sullivan says that the psychological impact of a diagnosis of cancer, particularly lung cancer diagnosis, underrated and largely overlooked in the medical community.

-"Suicide is an important public health problem, especially among patients with lung cancer and among veterans," - said Sullivan, who is also a member of the Institute of OHSU ovarian cancer.
+"Suicide is an important public health problem, especially among patients with lung cancer and among veterans," - Says Sullivan, who is also a member of the Institute of OHSU ovarian cancer.
 "As a result of the existence of effects such as social isolation, depression, anxiety, can remain undiagnosed and untreated."

 Sullivan believes that this is the first study to examine the relationship between palliative care and suicide risk in cancer patients.
 According to Sullivan, several medical societies recommend palliative care to all patients with advanced lung cancer, but there is often a gap between guidelines and practice.